Lecture Recording Policy and Procedures

 What if I want other teaching types such as tutorials or workshops automatically recorded?

-Using lecture capture to support learning and teaching
+Using recordings to support learning and teaching

 Students

-Students may use the released lecture to:
+Students may use recordings to:

 • Revise for exams